-In December of 2010, the Company entered into a license and collaboration agreement with Servier, to jointly develop and commercialize XOMA 052 in multiple indications, which provided for a non-refundable upfront payment of \$15 million that was received by the Company in January of 2011.
-The upfront payment will be recognized over the estimated eight month period that the initial group of deliverables will be provided to Servier.
-The Company recognized \$5.5 million in revenue relating to this upfront payment in the three months ended March 31, 2011.
-In addition, the Company received a loan of €15 million, which was fully funded in January of 2011, with the proceeds converting to approximately \$19.5 million (refer to Note 6 below).
-In addition, the Company retains development and commercialization rights for Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan, and an option to reacquire rights to diabetes and cardiovascular related diseases, as well as the first \$50 million of future XOMA 052 global clinical development and chemistry and manufacturing controls expenses and 50% of further expenses for the Behcet's uveitis indication, which is expected to advance into Phase 3 development in 2011.
-In the three months ended March 31, 2011, the Company recorded revenue of \$7.5 million under this agreement, which included the revenue relating to the upfront payment.
+In December of 2010, the Company entered into a license and collaboration agreement with Servier, to jointly develop and commercialize gevokizumab (formerly referred to as XOMA 052) in multiple indications, which provided for a non-refundable upfront payment of \$15.0 million that was received by the Company in January of 2011.
+The upfront payment was recognized over the eight month period that the initial group of deliverables were provided to Servier.
+The Company recognized \$3.9 million and \$14.9 million in revenue relating to this upfront payment during the three and nine months ended September 30, 2011, respectively.
+In addition, the Company received a loan of $\in$ 15.0 million, which was fully funded in January of 2011, with the proceeds converting to \$19.5 million at the date of funding (refer to Note 6 below).
+Also, the Company retains development and commercialization rights for Behcet's uveitis and other inflammatory and oncology indications in the U.S. and Japan, and an option to reacquire rights to diabetes and cardiovascular related diseases, as well as the first \$50.0 million of future gevokizumab global clinical development and chemistry and manufacturing controls expenses and 50% of further expenses for the Behcet's uveitis indication.
+For the three and nine months ended September 30, 2011, the Company recorded revenue of \$9.8 million and \$27.5 million, respectively, under this agreement, which included the revenue relating to the upfront payment.